 Benefits of the ketogenic diet

 This diet has been known for decades to be successful for the treatment of epilepsy in children.
 Recently, people started trying it to treat all kinds of other conditions.
 Some recent short-term studies suggest that this diet may promote weight loss, increase resting energy expenditure, decrease appetite or cravings, increase satiety, lower blood pressure, and improve diabetes control as well as the lipid profile (decrease triglycerides and increase good HDL cholesterol).
 However, it must be understood that these are preliminary studies and that other longer-term studies are underway to better evaluate these effects.
-Meanwhile, current scientific evidence does not support this diet except to treat epilepsy.
+Meanwhile, current scientific evidence does not support the general recommendation of this diet except to treat refractory epilepsy.

 Risks of the ketogenic diet

 - It has been associated with an increase in LDL cholesterol, which has a negative impact on heart health.
 Favoring good fats could perhaps counter this effect.
 SOSCuisine’s ketogenic meal plans favour the use of healthy fats.

 - It can induce nutritional deficiencies, including B vitamins, beta carotene and vitamin C (largely found in fruits, vegetables, whole grains and legumes) as well as calcium.
 The contribution of several phytochemical compounds with antioxidant properties is also very limited.
 It has been shown that beta carotene, vitamin C and polyphenols found in phytochemicals, thanks to their antioxidant properties, exert a protective effect against various pathologies including cardiovascular disease and cancer.
 SOSCuisine’s ketogenic meal plans are built specifically to minimize the risk of such deficiencies.